-How the Youth Justice Board places a young person in custody, and how to question a placement decision.
+How the Youth Custody Service places a young person in custody, and how to question a placement decision.

-When a child or young person under 18 is remanded or sentenced to custody, the Youth Justice Board for England and Wales (YJB) decides where they should be placed.
+When a child or young person under 18 is remanded or sentenced to custody, the Youth Custody Service (YCS) decides where they should be placed.
 This will be either at a secure training centre, secure children’s home or under-18 young offender institution (for young males only).

-The placement decision is based on the information provided by YOTs.
-The YJB’s Placement Service will contact YOTs to make sure the needs, risks and circumstances of each young person has been taken into account.
+The placement decision is based on the information provided by youth offending teams (YOTs).
+The YCS’s Placement Team will contact YOTs to make sure the needs, risks and circumstances of each young person has been taken into account.

-If the young person has broken a civil injunction then the YJB follows the relevant placement protocol.
+If the young person has broken a civil injunction then the YCS follows the relevant.

-YOTs should notify the YJB Placement Service as soon as the young person is sentenced.
+YOTs should notify the YCS Placement Team as soon as the young person is sentenced.

-To do this, the YOT should fill in the:
+To do this, the YOT should complete the:

-When the YOT has done this, it should send all the forms to the YJB Placement Service using Connectivity, the secure system that YOTs use to share information.
+When the YOT has done this, it should send all the forms to the YCS Placement Team using Connectivity, the secure system that YOTs use to share information.

 The YOT should also send the post-court report form to the establishment using the same method.